motiejus/django-webtopay/README.rst

 Inspired by django-paypal.

-**Warning: since the original author moved on, this project is not maintained any more.
-You still might find a more up-to-date fork if you look carefully.**
+**Warning: the original author moved on, the project is no longer maintained.
+If you want to use this, please look around for a more up-to-date fork.**

 How to use
 ----------